Chris Boucher (basketball)

-Christopher Boucher (born January 11, 1993) is a Canadian-Saint Lucian professional basketball player who plays for the Toronto Raptors of the National Basketball Association (NBA).
+Christopher Boucher (born January 11, 1993) is a Saint Lucian-Canadian professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
 Born in Saint Lucia, he played college basketball for the Oregon Ducks.

 Early life

 Boucher was born in Castries, Saint Lucia.
-He moved with his mother, Mary McVane, to Montreal when he was five years old to see his Canadian father Jean-Guy Boucher.
+He moved with his mother, Mary McVane, to Montreal when he was five years old to see his Canadian father, Jean-Guy Boucher.
 However, his parents split up when he was young and Boucher had a poor relationship with his father.
 He grew up playing soccer and ice hockey but lived in poverty in the Montréal-Nord neighbourhood.
 He dropped out of high school at age 16 and worked as a cook and dishwasher in a St-Hubert restaurant.
+During the winter months, Boucher would sleep on the city bus.
 In 2012, he was offered a spot on a tournament basketball team, and scored 44 points in the tournament final.
-Boucher, who previously only played pickup basketball, was offered a spot on Amateur Athletic Union AAU team Alma Academy by coaches Igor Rwigema and Ibrahim Appiah.
+Boucher, who previously only played pickup basketball, was offered a spot on Amateur Athletic Union AAU team Alma Academy by coaches Igor Rwigema and Ibrahim Willson.
 He accepted a spot at the Academy, which was created to help inner-city teenagers with few future prospects, to earn a high school diploma.
 In a game versus New Jersey's Blair Academy, Boucher scored 29 points and 12 rebounds, attracting the interest of Division I college coaches.